appropont/proficionym-client-old/README.md

 ##What does it do?

 The app takes a word input by the user and fetches a list of synonyms from a thesaurus api.
-Aftet aht, it checks those synonyms as available domain names.
+After that, it checks those synonyms as available domain names.

 ##License

 The MIT License (MIT)

-Copyright (c) 2013 Marco Rinck
+Copyright (c) 2015 Appropont

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in